 Except in emergencies, adults and youth may not enter each other's designated sleeping and shower areas.
-No Scout may share a tent with an adult who is not his own parent or quardian.
+No Scout may share a tent with an adult who is not his own parent or guardian.

-PRESCRIPTION MEDICATIONS
+PRESCRIPTION MEDS

-Leaders are asked to review the Guide to All prescription drugs are kept and administered by the unit.
-It is to be kept in a secured location out of the reach of vouth.
-If medication requires refrigeration. it can be checked in with the Health Officer check-in.
-Provide a list of medication. dosage and to whom you are administering medication to when you check in with the Health Officer.
-By law. medications must be in a container with a typed label from the pharmacy.
+All prescription drugs are kept and administered by the unit.
+It is to be kept in a secured location out of the reach of the children.
+If medication requires refrigeration, it can be checked in with the Health Officer check-in.
+Provide a list of medication, dosage and to whom you are administering medication to when you check in with the Health Officer.
+By law, medications must be in a container with a typed label from the pharmacy.
 Medications will be given only in accordance with the label.
-Handwritten changes will not be accepted. underway medications will be secured by the Skipper.
+Handwritten changes will not be accepted.

-ALLERGIES & MEDICAL NEEDS
+ALLERGIES & MED.
+NEEDS